Libby Holman: Death of Zachary Smith Reynolds

-After their marriage, Holman stayed with Reynolds for a month at Reynolda.
+After their marriage, Holman stayed with Reynolds for a month at Reynolda, the family estate of R. J. Reynolds that was built in 1917.
 During the 1980s Reynolda House oral history project, Nadeina Gibson Buchanan (daughter of the estate's electrician Robert L. Gibson) recalled that the staff liked Libby, who would take the trouble to "actually go down to the kitchen [at the basement level] and tell Mattie [the cook], 'Oh, that was such a good meal.
 I appreciate that.'"
 Some of Holman's friends came to visit during this period, including Clifton Webb, Spring Byington, and Beatrice Lillie.

-On the night of July 5, 1932, at Reynolda, Reynolds and Holman threw a 21st birthday party for Smith's childhood friend Charles Gideon Hill Jr. After the party attendees had left, with only Reynolds's best friend and secretary Albert "Ab" Bailey Walker, and Holman's friend, actress Blanche Yurka, remaining in the house, Reynolds died of a gunshot wound to the head in the morning of July 6.
-As many witnesses had been drunk, statements about the event were conflicting and muddled.
+On the night of July 5, 1932, at Reynolda, Reynolds and Holman threw a 21st birthday party for Smith's childhood friend Charles Gideon Hill Jr. In the early morning hours of July 6, with only Reynolds's friend and secretary Albert "Ab" Bailey Walker and Holman's friend, actress Blanche Yurka, remaining in the house along with Holman and Reynolds, Reynolds died of a gunshot wound to the head.
+As many of the party's attendees had been drunk, witness statements about the event were conflicting and muddled.
 Holman said she was unable to remember much of the night or the following day; the numerous testimonies given by Walker in the inquest contradicted each other.
 Authorities ruled the shooting a suicide, but a coroner's inquiry ruled it murder.

 The death was front-page news, and the local sheriff leaked details to the press, inciting more speculation.
 Carpenter paid Holman's $25,000 bail at the Rockingham County Courthouse in Wentworth, North Carolina.
 Holman wore a heavy veil and dark dress, and bystanders and reporters thought she was black or of mixed race—a common misconception because of her olive skin tone.
 Holman left for Cincinnati to seek the help of her father, who was a lawyer.
 Fearing further scandal, the Reynolds family contacted the local authorities and had the charges dropped.
 On January 10, 1933, Holman gave birth to Christopher Smith "Topper" Reynolds.